fbokhari7/pizzastore/README.md

 # pizzastore
 It is a SQL file that generates relational DB schema for a pizza store.
-Schema can be used for data science projects.
-I plan to add data import files to the repo.
-Data Dictionary below provides overview of each table's structure, including the column names, data types, and descriptions.
+Schema can be used for data science projects.Data Dictionary below provides overview of each table's structure, including the column names, data types, and descriptions.

 | Table Name       | Column Name          | Data Type          | Description                                         |